Differentially private federated learning for localized control of infectious disease dynamics

 \subsection{Data preprocessing}

 Our objective is time‐series forecasting of local case counts using data which is reported on local level.
 We construct supervised learning examples by using a historical window of size $H=10$ days over each administrative unit’s time series and predicting the case count $P=7$ days ahead.
+The window size $H$ and prediction horizon $P$ were determined empirically to ensure robust predictive performance.
 Let $c_{k,t}$ denote the raw, unnormalized number of daily reported cases for geographic unit $k$, $k=1,2,3,\ldots$ on day $t$.
 Therefore, the input vector

 contains the reported daily cases on the preceding $H$ days, and the target